carlosedp/riscv-bringup/Readme.md

 * [References](#references)

-## Virtual machine, pre-built Go and Docker
+## Risc-V Virtual Machine, pre-built Go and Docker

-To make the development easier, there is a Qemu virtual machine based on Debian with some developer tools already installed.
+To make the development easier, there is a Qemu virtual machine based on Debian with developer tools already installed.

-The VM pack can be downloaded [here](https://drive.google.com/open?id=1O3dQouOqygnBtP5cZZ3uOghQO7hlrFhD) and there is a [readme for it](Qemu-VM.md).
+The VM pack can be downloaded [here](https://drive.google.com/open?id=1O3dQouOqygnBtP5cZZ3uOghQO7hlrFhD).
+For more information, check [the readme](Qemu-VM.md).

+The prebuilt Go 1.13 tarball can be [downloaded here](https://drive.google.com/open?id=1jG23DjOkVpFxF00HPuAN8SmGEpaf8iAr).

-To run Go on this VM, download the tarball from here and install with the commands:
+To run Go on this VM, download both files and install with:

+<details><summary><u>Instructions</u></summary></u>

 ```bash
 # Copy the tarball to the VM